edenmindtree/gink/Gink.md

 We are trying to get out of the hole and back to the ship, following the lich...
-There's a strand of rope 'paint' coming down into the hole above us.
+- There's a strand of rope 'paint' coming down into the hole above us.
+- I climb out the hole, there was a camp here at some point